freeipa/freeipa/workshop.rst

 Add hosts file entries
 ----------------------

-*This step is necessary if you want to access the FreeIPA Web UI in the VM from a browser on your host, but otherwise this step is optional.
-All workshop units can be completed using the CLI.*
+*This step is optional.
+All units can be completed using the CLI only.
+But if you want to access the FreeIPA Web UI or other web servers on the VMs from your browser, follow these instructions.*

 Add the following entries to your hosts file::